Yasmine-daifane/Yasmine-daifane/README.md

-# Hi 👋, I'm Yasmine Daifane
+# Hi 👋, I'm Yasmine

 I'm a passionate Full Stack Developer based in Tanger, Morocco.
 With a strong foundation in web development and e-commerce, I’m dedicated to crafting innovative solutions and improving user experiences.

-## 🌟 About Me

-I’ve played a key role in developing an e-commerce site for Manifest AI, where I identified and showcased winning products and assessed shipping options to enhance customer satisfaction.
-I also contributed to Soli-LMS, where I validated technical projects, ensuring high-quality code and adherence to web standards.

 ## 🌱 Currently Learning